 It is much easier to treat the room as a number of imaginary squares and calculate as such.
-To find the rectangle square footage you once again multiply the length by the width.
+To find the rectangle square footage, multiply the length by the width.
 The result of this multiplication is known as the square footage, or area, of the floor.

 Vinyl Flooring Brand and Guarantee

 The brand of the vinyl floor will add to or subtract from its cost.
 The specific features and the length of the guarantee will also impact the overall price.
 Vinyl flooring with a stronger guarantee and longer warranty will often cost more.

 Because of this, consider the importance of brand and warranty when you’re selecting a floor.